LLNL/Surfactant/CONTRIBUTING.md

 ## Reporting Issues

-If you find a bug or have a feature request, please [open a new issue](https://github.com/LLNL/Surfactant/issues) and provide detailed information about the problem.
+1. If you find a bug or have a feature request, please [open a new issue](https://github.com/LLNL/Surfactant/issues) and provide detailed information about the problem.
+2. If you find security issues or vulnerabilities, please [report here](https://github.com/LLNL/Surfactant/security)

 ## Making Contributions